Get in Touch

 • Selecting an appropriate k

-• Preparing data for kNN application
+• Preparing data for kNN usage

-• Why the kNN algorithm is considered lazy?
+• Why is the kNN algorithm considered lazy?

-9. Comprehending Classification Rules
+9. Comprehending classification rules

-• Separate and conquer approach
+• Separate and conquer strategy

 • The One Rule algorithm